Falling tree kills Indianapolis siblings in Owen Co. - NewsBreak

 OWEN COUNTY, Ind. – Two siblings from Indianapolis died in Owen County after a falling tree hit them while they were riding with their parents in a golf cart over the weekend.

 According to the Owen County Sheriff’s Office, 911 dispatchers received a call around 2 p.m.
-Saturday that two children had been injured at Indian Oaks Campground in Taylor Township.Sheriff encourages homeowners to shoot burglars to ‘save taxpayers money’
+Saturday that two children had been injured at Indian Oaks Campground in Taylor Township.Vigils held for child found dead in suitcase in Washington County

 When deputies arrived, they found an 8-year-old girl and 9-year-old boy suffering from traumatic injuries.